NiklasTiede/CheatSheet-Linux/README.md

 ## Git

 A version control system (VCS) like Git is a developers lab notebook.
-Don't forget that making good commit messages and doin' work bit by bit is of uttermost importance.
+Don't forget that making good commit messages and doing work bit by bit is of uttermost importance.
 Connecting a newly created local repository with a remote repository is important for sharing things.
 Go to [github.com](https://github.com/), create a new repo and add it's URL to the local repo by entering the following commands:

 ```bash
 echo "# projectname" >> README.md